zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

          Number of bytes to write.

       stable: :zeek:type:`NFS3::stable_how_t`
-         How and when data is commited.
+         How and when data is committed.

       data: :zeek:type:`string` :zeek:attr:`&optional`
          The actual data; not implemented yet.